pathoam/solana/bench-exchange/README.md

 | 5 | 1 T AB 2 10 | 2 F AB 1 5 |

-As part of a successful swap request, the exchange will credit tokens to the Swapper's account equal to the difference in the price ratios or the two orders.
+As part of a successful swap request, the exchange will credit tokens to the Matcher's account equal to the difference in the price ratios or the two orders.
-These tokens are considered the Swapper's profit for initiating the trade.
+These tokens are considered the Matcher's profit for initiating the trade.

-The Swapper would initiate the following swap on the order table above:
+The Matcher would initiate the following swap on the order table above:

   - Row 1, To:   Investor 1 trades 2 A tokens to 8 B tokens
   - Row 1, From: Investor 2 trades 2 A tokens from 8 B tokens
-  - Swapper takes 8 B tokens as profit
+  - Matcher takes 8 B tokens as profit

 Both row 1 trades are fully realized, table becomes: